Android and Jenkins

 Let’s create a new job and use our newly created agent to run it.

-The simplest job that comes to mind is a Freestyle project that just runs the uname -a command.
+command.
 That should give us some information on the Android device we are running on while proving that the agent is working.

 Once again, there is nothing specific to Android for this step, so you can follow the official documentation.